 You may purchase Toronto CityPass at any of the participating attractions in Toronto or buy it online.
 If you buy Toronto CityPass online, booklets can be shipped to you or you can print out a voucher before your trip.

 How Much Money Can I Save?

 One person would save almost 50% on admission to the six major attractions included in the CityPass booklet.
 Even if you were to use only three or four of the admissions (depending on which ones), you may still save money buying the Toronto CityPass.

 CityPass really does include Toronto's biggest attractions:

-- CN Tower: one Ride Experience ticket, which includes Look Out, Glass Floor level & your choice of The Height of Excellence film or a motion theatre ride.
+- CN Tower: One Ride Experience ticket, which includes Look Out, Glass Floor level & your choice of The Height of Excellence film or a motion theater ride.

 - The attractions that CityPass offers really are among Toronto's best attractions.